alanxoc3/pres/devcon2021/devcon2021.md

 - 1976: first computer terminals with movable cursor
 - 1979: first guis appear

-# 🐧 history of command line software
+# 🔔 history of command line software
 - 1961: time sharing is implemented
 - 1964: work on multics begins
 - 1969: work on unix begins
 - 1975: unix is distributed outside bell labs
 - 1991: work on linux begins

+# 🐧 the unix philosophy
+> this is the unix philosophy: write programs that do one thing and do it well.
+> write programs to work together. write programs to handle text streams, because
+> that is a universal interface.
+>
+> -- douglas mcilroy

 # 🐚 the shell
 - echo: print text